On the Spiritual Power of Music

 International Congress in Luxembourg from February 7 to February 9, 2019

-The congress will examine the role of music and its “spiritual power”, especially in ecumenism.
+The congress has examined the role of music and its “spiritual power”, especially in ecumenism.

-This topic can be examined from different perspectives: that of music and church history, theology, philosophy, music education, aesthetics (of reception) or interpretation.
+This topic was examined from different perspectives: that of music and church history, theology, philosophy, music education, aesthetics (of reception) or interpretation.

 Scientific Advisory Board